 However, if windows are rotted or broken or just plain unappealing it is time to research replacements.

 Wood frames are often the most attractive and almost always the most expensive.
 They will also require painting and maintenance.

-Wood frames sheathed in vinyl or aluminum are less expensive but often without aesthetic appeal as the range of colors is limited and can not be changed.
+Wood frames sheathed in vinyl or aluminum are less expensive but often without the aesthetic appeal, as the range of colors is limited and cannot be changed.
 The upside is that these windows will be maintenance-free, save for cleaning.